billski/MacroCalculator/README.md

 To tailor the calorie calculation for specific goals:

-Fat Loss: Typically, you would create a caloric deficit, meaning consuming fewer calories than the total daily calorie needs.
+<b>Fat Loss:</b> Typically, you would create a caloric deficit, meaning consuming fewer calories than the total daily calorie needs.
 A common approach is to reduce the total daily calories by a certain percentage (e.g., a 10-20% reduction from the maintenance calories).

-Maintenance: For maintenance, you would use the calculated total daily calories without any adjustments.
+<b>Maintenance:</b> For maintenance, you would use the calculated total daily calories without any adjustments.
 This aims to keep the body weight stable.

-Muscle Building: For muscle gain, a caloric surplus is usually needed.
+<b>Muscle Building:</b> For muscle gain, a caloric surplus is usually needed.
 This means consuming more calories than the body burns.
 A common approach is to increase the total daily calories by a certain percentage (e.g., an additional 10-20% on top of maintenance calories).

 In the script, the macro breakdown is a basic example (15% protein, 55% carbs, 30% fats).
 These percentages can be adjusted based on individual dietary needs and specific goals.
 For instance, muscle building often requires higher protein intake, while fat loss might focus on a balanced reduction across all macros with a higher protein intake to preserve muscle mass.